Table of Contents

 If a personal conflict arises in your company, first evaluate whether it is an issue of harassment or discrimination.
-If it is, interview the people involved, look for corroboration, and take appropriate action against wrongdoers.
-If an employee files a complaint with the Equal Employment Opportunity Commission (EEOC), you’ll lose time and money responding to investigations, dealing with the negative publicity, and potentially paying legal fees and damages.
-You can minimize the chances of a complaint by following simple steps to quickly address the issue upfront.
+There are various complaints that employees could have, but they will almost definitely fall under one of those two categories.
+If it does, interview the people involved, look for corroboration, and take appropriate action against wrongdoers.
+If an employee files a legal complaint with the Equal Employment Opportunity Commission (EEOC), you’ll lose time and money responding to investigations, dealing with the negative publicity, and potentially paying legal fees and damages.
+You can minimize the chances of complaints like these by following simple steps to quickly address issues upfront.

 Train employees on respectful communication.

 For conflicts that are not potential EEOC complaints, start by ask questions to understand the issue.
 Consider asking the employees to work out the disagreement themselves.
 If needed, listen to both sides, determine the issue, and find a solution that aligns with your company policy.